+From the Ground Up, Montana Women and Agriculture is an oral history project sponsored by the Montana Department of Natural Resources and Conservation (DNRC) and Montana’s conservation districts.
 The role of women in agriculture is an essential thread in the fabric of Montana’s settlement and history.
-An exciting new project by the Montana Department of Natural Resources and Conservation (DNRC) and local conservation districts will pay tribute to farm and ranch women by preserving their stories of life on the land.
+The statewide oral history project honors farm and ranch women by preserving the stories of their life on the land.

 You can record the stories of the remarkable women who are your friends, neighbors, or relatives.
 Their memorable and unique experiences are a vital component of Montana’s agricultural heritage.

 Once an oral history is completed, it will go into the oral history collection at the Montana Historical Society and be placed on the DNRC website.
 This will allow people from all over the world to read the histories.

 DNRC can help you capture and record the stories.
 Interview questions and digital recorders are available, and transcription services can be provided for a fee.